 • maintain an optimal capital structure to reduce the cost of capital.

 (i) The Company had received an Order dated 6 September 2004 from the Employees Provident Fund Organisation raising a demand of ^ 161 lakhs including interest of ^ 47 lakhs for default in making payment of Employees Provident Fund and allied dues for the period April, 1986 to February, 2003.
-The Company had been making contributions to the 'SNL Officers Provident Fund Trust' and 'SNL Employee's Provident Fund Trust', being Trusts formed by the Company in earlier years; these Trusts have net assets of ^ 166 lakhs and ^ 40 lakhs respectively as at 31 March 2023 as reflected in their latest audited balance sheets.
-As per the order, the existence of the said Trusts and the act of switching over from Employees trust to the Officers trust on salary exceeding the statutory limit fixed by The Employee's Provident Funds and Miscellaneous Provisions Act, 1952, have been considered violative of the Act.
-The authorities had attached one of the Company's bank accounts and had recovered an amount of ^ 3 lakhs in an earlier year.
-The Company has contested the above demand and on a writ petition filed by the Company in the High Court of Jharkhand, Ranchi, the High Court has directed the authorities not to take coercive steps till the disposal of the petition.
+The Company had made contributions to the 'SNL Officers Provident Fund Trust' and 'SNL Employee's Provident Fund Trust', being Trusts formed by the Company in earlier years; these Trusts have net assets of ^ 172 lakhs and ^ 24 lakhs respectively as at 31 March 2024 as reflected in their audited balance sheets.
+As per the order, the existence of the said Trusts and the act of switching over from Employees trust to the Officers trust on salary exceeding the statutory limit fixed by the Employees Provident Fund and Miscellaneous Provisions Act, 1952, have been considered violative of the said Act.
+The authorities had attached one of the Company's bank account and had recovered an amount of ^ 3 lakhs in an earlier year.
+The Company had contested the above demand and filed a writ petition in the High Court of Jharkhand, Ranchi.
+Consequent to the interim order of the High Court, the Company had paid ^ 112 lakhs during the financial year 2024-25 as deposit, subject to the outcome of the writ petition.
 The Company denies all the allegations made against it since the Company had made the necessary applications to grant exemption to the Trusts which was neither granted nor rejected in spite of several reminders from time to time.
 In view of the facts of the case, the Company does not expect any liability in this regard.

-(iv) Sales tax demand against the non submission of C forms / VAT forms for the financial year 2011-12 and 2012-13 ^ 15 lakhs.
+(iv) Sales tax demand against the non submission of C forms / Value Added Tax (VAT) forms for the financial year 2011-12 and 2012-13 is ^ 15 lakhs.
 This dispute is pending at the forum of Deputy Commissioner of Commercial Taxes.
 In view of the facts of the case, the Company does not expect any liability in this regard.

 Notes: